 Why are you Leaving?

-When leaving your job - you never want to leave a sour taste in anyone's mouth - doing so could burn some bridges and you could be losing some vital connections that could help you in the future.
+When leaving your language job - you never want to leave a sour taste in anyone's mouth - doing so could burn some bridges and you could be losing some vital connections that could help you in the future.

 Always leave on a positive note - when you are asked why you are leaving the best thing to say would be along the lines of ''career growth'' or how about ''The desire to relocate & work abroad''.
 This way your employer can understand your reasons and will hopefully wish you well in your future endeavours.

-We strongly recommend never to advertise the fact that you have a new job on social media until after you have informed your current employer, never be negative or celebrate the fact that you are leaving in a tasteless way - it can insult and hurt those you have worked with.
-Future employers may also see this and think twice before hiring you. - This is a sure fire way to burn bridges before you go - it can even hinder new ones being built.
+We strongly recommend never to advertise the fact that you have a new language job on social media until after you have informed your current employer, never be negative or celebrate the fact that you are leaving in a tasteless way - it can insult and hurt those you have worked with.
+Future employers may also see this and think twice before hiring you. - This is a sure-fire way to burn bridges before you go - it can even hinder new ones being built.

 Going the Extra Mile:

-It can be a hard time for an employer when they are losing a vital part of their team - it might be a good idea to offer to help train in your replacement so that the transition for the new employer and your employer is easier and you employer will certainly be greatful for this - you never know there may be a glowing reference after that.
+It can be a hard time for an employer when they are losing a vital part of their team - it might be a good idea to offer to help train in your replacement so that the transition for the new employer and your employer is easier and you employer will certainly be greateful for this - you never know there may be a glowing reference after that.